johnlam90/aws-multi-eni-controller/README.md

 You can find all available tags at [GitHub Container Registry](https://github.com/johnlam90/aws-multi-eni-controller/pkgs/container/aws-multi-eni-controller).

+#### Making the Container Image Public

+The GitHub Actions workflow is configured to automatically make the container image public.
+To enable this functionality:

+1. Create a Personal Access Token (PAT) with `packages:write` permission:
+   - Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
+   - Generate a new token with the `packages:write` scope
+   - Copy the token

+2. Add the token as a repository secret:
+   - Go to your repository → Settings → Secrets and variables → Actions
+   - Create a new repository secret named `PACKAGE_PAT`
+   - Paste the token as the value

+The workflow will use this token to set the package visibility to public after it's pushed.

 ### Required AWS Permissions

 The controller requires the following AWS permissions: